data-addict-com/data-addict-com.github.io/_posts/2022-08-13-why-gitlab-is-sometimes-better-than-github.md

 ---
 layout: post
 title:  Why Gitlab is (sometimes) better than Github
+description: Have you ever heard about Gitlab and Github and never knew what the differences are ?
+This article is going to compare them, and explain why Gitlab is (sometimes) better than Github.
 date:   2022-08-13 00-00-00 +0200
 categories: gitlab github comparison differences
 tags: gitlab github comparison differences